AdamOlsson/game_engine_cpp/README.md

 - Wrap VkDescriptorSetLayout in a class to handle descruction
 - Wrap VkShaderModule in a class to handle descruction
 - build the render engine and physics engine separately as with software agent
+- Fetch Vulkan during CMake generation of build files
+- build project in docker container as software agent at work
 - Implement a CPU regexp short

 ## Examples